aembke/fred.rs/CONTRIBUTING.md

 # Contributing

 This document gives some background on how the library is structured and how to contribute.
-Contributors that want a more detailed overview should see the [design doc](doc/design.md).

 ## General